Adding a heat pump alongside a natural gas furnace with tight duct turns

 Introduction

-We recently replaced our 30-year old air conditioner with an air-source heat pump.
-It ended up requiring several visits to ultimately get it working properly.
-I describe our experiences here in case others encounter similar difficulties.
+We attempted in 2022 to replace our 30-year old air conditioner with an air-source heat pump.
+Unfortunately, despite repeated service visits, it still does not operate properly.
+I describe our experiences here in case others with similar systems find this to be useful.
 Perhaps you landed here by searching for a symptom that you are currently observing in your HVAC system.
 Maybe this post will help you to ask questions of your HVAC service company that can lead to getting your HVAC system working more quickly than would otherwise be the case and be less likely to be surprised by inoperative air conditioning on the first hot day of summer!

 Initial installation